Sage/argos/guides/upgrading_v12_to_v20/README.md

     });

 ###Multiple Insert Customizations
 Before the registerCustomization engine would only insert one value at a time, causing multiple calls to insert items at the same place.
-Now you can pass an array for the `value` key and it will insert each object sequentially at that point.
+Now you may pass an array for the `value` key and it will insert each object sequentially at that point.
+Note this only works when `type` is `insert`.

     this.registerCustomization('detail/tools', 'account_detail', {
         at: function(tool){ return tool.id === 'edit'; },